 Gateway configuration

 The gateway reads its configuration from ~/.openclaw/openclaw.json at startup and watches the file for changes.
 Most settings apply immediately on save — no restart needed.
-A small number of settings (port, bind address, TLS, plugins) require a restart; these are noted explicitly in each section.
+A small number (port, bind address, TLS, plugins, session storage) require a restart; these are noted in each section.

 The config file uses JSON5 syntax: standard JSON plus comments (//, /* */) and trailing commas.
 Unknown keys at the top level cause the gateway to refuse to start.
 Run openclaw doctor to identify unknown or invalid keys before restarting.